 When is the best time to visit?

 The number of visitors increases on warmer winter nights and on Saturday evenings.
 Visitation tends to peak between 5:30 – 7:30 pm.
 Visitation is lighter on opening weekend, Thursday evenings, early Friday evenings and Sunday evenings (Green Bay Packers afternoon and evening games).
-Please remember the Garden is closed Monday through Wednesday, as well as December 24-25 and December 31, 2021.

 Other Useful Information